darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 file chunks are loaded.
 The implementation is optimized for space efficiency and determines if a contiguous range of bytes is loaded or if bytes can be read in O(n log n) time with O(1) space.
 The read command will hang (up to a specified timeout) until bytes can be read.

-Reading a file more than once will incur almost no performance penalty as the file is buffered in memory.
-In the future, this would preferably be changed so that the file is streamed with only part of the file buffered, but it may cause large amounts of latency.

 ### Writing to a file